Here is everything you need to know to be well-prepared for the Valbona Theth hike in Albanian Alps.

 STEP 7.
 HOW TO PREPARE FOR VALBONA THETH HIKE

 The most important piece of advice I can give you for this hike is to take the absolute minimum and only items you cannot survive without.
 Wear the clothes that you will hike in, including boots.
-Take only the lightweight change of outfits for the final day.
+Take only a lightweight change of outfits for the final day.
 Leave whatever you won’t need because every, even the smallest thing you take, adds up to the weight of the backpack.

 WHAT SHOULD I BRING AND WEAR FOR VALBONA THETH HIKE?

-Being well prepared for any hike is crucial.
+Being well-prepared for any hike is crucial.
 However, you have to pack for 3 days, you have to filter absolute must-takes from the fancy additions to your trekking gear.
 Here are my notes on the Valbona Theth hiking essentials.

 HIKING GEAR AND FOOD